Lead…Serve…Grow…Learn! 2017 Program…Thinking Like A Leader!

-New this year, be a part of the new Teen Leadership Corps (TLC)!
+Be a part of the Teen Leadership Corps (TLC)!

 TLC participants will be challenged to think deeply, serve others, and make new friends through workshops, service, and team-building activities.
 TLC is a full two-day program that includes a component of serving at the conference.
 As such, students will be given a tee shirt to wear on both days and will serve as ambassadors as they represent the INCH to conference guests, speakers, & exhibitors.